 We’ve also found that more information is a good thing, which means that ads with multiple extensions often perform better than ads with only one extension.
 Identify which extensions work for your business and implement them.
 The best combination of these extensions is automatically determined on an auction-by-auction basis.
 That extra prominence can also be a great thing for you and your brand, and that extra space can go a long way toward standing out on the results page.

 Additionally, ad extensions are a component of Ad Rank along with your bids, the quality of your ads and landing page, the Ad Rank thresholds and the context of the person’s search.
 You can often get the same number of clicks for less money when you use ad extensions.
 They’re intended to be a good thing for your performance.

 Ad Rank also determines which extensions are eligible to show with your ads and how much you pay per click.
-During each auction, you need to pay the minimum amount necessary to hold your position and to keep the extensions that you have in that position.
-For example, if your Ad Rank places you in the top position with location extensions and sitelinks, you’ll pay the minimum amount necessary to keep that position with those extensions.
+During each auction, you need to pay the minimum amount necessary to clear the Ad Rank thresholds and beat the Ad Rank of the competitor immediately below you (if any).
+For example, if your Ad Rank places you in the top position with location extensions and sitelinks, you’ll pay the minimum amount necessary to show with these extensions.

 Extensions will only be shown when your Ad Rank is high enough.
 There are times when you may need to increase your ad quality or bid in order for your extensions to show.

 Control CPCs with your bids, not by removing ad extensions.

 Ads that appear in higher positions are more prominent and more valuable to advertisers.
 As a result, higher positions usually have a higher actual CPC.
 Extensions similarly make ads more prominent and valuable, so they often correspond with a higher actual CPC.
 Of course, you’ll never pay more than your max.
 CPC (unless you use automated bidding).